 Even when games aren’t specifically made for Linux, compatibility is still much better today than it was a decade or more ago.
 This has partly been helped by the fact that HTML5 has made it easy for developers to make browser-based games that are compatible with any modern device.
 This means it’s just as easy to enjoy popular titles like 8 Ball Pool and Old School Runescape on a Linux machine as it is on a Windows PC.

 Even when games require software to be installed, it is possible to get Windows applications to run inside Linux, making almost any game playable on the operating system.
-Many online casinos still require their players to download software before they can access their library of online slot games in the same way that Steam requires gamers to install its application before they can access its catalogue of titles.
+In the same way that Steam requires gamers to install its application before they can access its catalogue of titles.

 The most common way to do this is by using Wine, a software translation tool that converts Windows system calls to ones that work with the Linux kernel.
 Valve has even developed its own version of this that is designed specifically for playing Steam games.